qaisbayabani/SCRCPY-C-Sharp-Client/README.md

 reading server received data and forwarding the stream to other port.

-opencv capture from network stream and disply H264 stream from android screen capture. cross plateform stuff. enjoy
+opencv capture from network stream and decode H264 stream from android screen capture. cross plateform stuff. enjoy